-Feather provides you with a powerful way to add new page templates in MVC.
+Feather provides you with a few options how to add page templates.

-Every time, when you add a new layout file inside folder ~/MVC/Views/Layouts, Feather generates a pure MVC page template with a title matching the layout file name.
+Another option to add a new layout file is inside the ~/MVC/Views/Layouts folder, Feather generates a pure MVC page template with a title matching the layout file name.
 This way you can immediately start using this template that is based on the layout file.

-If you delete the layout file the generated page template will continue to exist, but will not be based on anything.
-Later, if you add a layout file that matches the naming convention for that template, an additional template will not be generated and the previous template will use this layout again.
+If you delete the layout file, the generated page template continues to exist, but is not based on anything.
+Later, if you add a layout file that matches the naming convention for that template,additional template is not generated and the previous template uses this layout again.

-If you have a package including multiple layouts, corresponding templates will be automatically created for each of them.
+If you have a package that includes multiple layouts, corresponding templates are automatically created for each of them.

 Back To Top